 There are two kinds of screws used in the midface:

-Self-drilling screws offer the advantage of no predrilling prior to placing the screw.
-However, self-drilling screws require a significant amount of force to be applied to the bone in order to engage the screw thread into the bone.
+Self-drilling screws offer the advantage of not requiring predrilling before screw placement.
+However, with self-drilling screws, a significant amount of force must be applied to engage the screw thread with the bone.
 This can potentially displace bone fragments.

-Another plate and screw system which streamlines screw sizes and plates for the midface is available.
-In the Matrix Midface system, only one screw type with a diameter of 1.55 mm can be used with plates of varying thicknesses, depending on the specific fixation requirements of each fracture.
+In the Matrix Midface system, only one screw type, with a diameter of 1.55 mm, can be used with plates of varying thicknesses, depending on the specific fixation requirements of each fracture.

 The illustration shows the four thicknesses of plates available in the Matrix Midface system.
 Note that the same screw fits all four plates.